- What does it mean to be detail oriented?

 It appears that it takes only a perfectionist to please someone who is detail oriented, but it can be exciting working with them.

-2) Detail-Oriented persons are an important asset to teams
+2) Detail-Oriented persons are an essential asset to teams

 Your people should be grateful that you easily spot the errors and suggest fixes.
-As long as you’re not a bossy perfectionist, you will help save your team from embarrassment.
+You will help save your team from embarrassment if you’re not a bossy perfectionist.